germanbv/DialogueNodes/README.md

 - Shifting focus to empty option from another empty option results in the option data moving around
 - DialogNodes in the graph have options overflowing outside the edges.
 This seems to be a bug introduced in Godot 4.2

 If you find any bugs or issues, [report them in the issues page](https://github.com/germanbv/DialogueNodesForCSharp/issues).
-Please ensure the same or a similar issues isn't already present before creating your own.
+Please ensure the same or similar issues aren't already present before creating your own.

+#####
+## Want to learn more?
+Make sure you check the [Wiki](https://github.com/germanbv/DialogueNodesForCSharp/wiki)